Michelle Wander, University of Illinois

 - Containers range in size and form: soil blocks, trays and flats allow producers to grow and handle separate plants that maintain intact root balls for planting; pressed peat pots and soil blocks allow producers to grow plants without using plastics; transplants produced with larger cell size (48 to 72 cells per tray) are easier to grow and maintain.

 - Plants in peat or soil blocks can be trasplanted without removal from pots.
 This reduces damage caused by extraction and separation.
 Roots ‘air prune’ when they reach the edge of the block.
 Soil blockers are available for small and large scale growers.
-Watch Chris Jagger make soil blocks on his farm.

 - Seed separation to facilitate precision seeding and reduce thinning can be done with a variety of technologies.
 Commercial and hand build vacuum seeders or needle seeders are commonly used.
 Commercial seeders and hand drilled seed plates can be expensive (hundreds of dollars) but, if you plant a lot of flats they can be worth it.